bruce20036/live_platform/README.md

 ##Implementation
 - Live streaming through RTMP
 - Server generates MPD file and m4v, m4a.
-- Workers distributed .m4v & .m4a to boxes via zeromq
+- Workers distribute .m4v & .m4a to boxes via zeromq
-- Clients watches live channel and takes m4v and m4a files from boxes instead of server
+- Clients watch live channel and take m4v and m4a files from boxes instead of server

 ##Start project
 ###Before Starting